chevereto/v4-docs/guides/docker/README.md

 ## Create Chevereto instance

 To create an instance run `make up-d` command by passing the NAMESPACE option.

+💡 When using free edition make sure to pass `EDITION=free`.

 ```sh
 make up-d NAMESPACE=example